 "Someone shared with me an experience of something bad that happened to them.
 I can't share the details, but need support around how this interaction is affecting me."

-What shou a survivor based viole approache
+What should I do if a survivor of gender-based violence approaches me?